ckachigian/scripts/README.md

 Publish when correct

 My intention is to get a automated test system in place at some point as time allows.
 As of now I am testing manually.

+**Feature requests:**
+If you are looking for enhancements, find that something is broken, or want to make recommendations, please open an issue.